 I feel as though Parkdale needs to clean the school more especially the bathrooms and hallways because it doesn't look representable to me but however it is a good school

-Parkdale High School is a public high school in Riverdale.
-2,172 students attend Parkdale High School and identify primarily as Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+Parkdale High School is a public high school in East Riverdale.
+2,172 students attend Parkdale High School and identify mostly as Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
 14% of the Parkdale High School students are "limited in English proficiency."
-66% of the 2,172 students here have subsidized lunches.
-The student to teacher ratio at Parkdale High School is 16:1.
+66% of the 2,172 students here are paying reduced lunch prices.
+The ratio of students to teachers at Parkdale High School is 16:1.
 Margaret Brent Regional Center is one of the nearest high schools.

 - Ceramics sculpture